emberjs/rfcs/text/0000-named-blocks.md

 # Unresolved questions

 Is the colon syntax readable?
-I tried pretty much every delimiter character, and settled on colon.
+I tried pretty much every delimiter character and settled on colon.
 What is the technical feasibility as far as changes to Glimmer that would have to be made?
-As [@mmun](https://github.com/mmun) mentioned in [the closed RFC](https://github.com/emberjs/rfcs/pull/43) multiple yields, could this be better implemented as a handlebars language feature that implements passing blocks around, foregoing semantic/syntactic interactions with yield altogether?
+As [@mmun](https://github.com/mmun) mentioned in [the closed RFC](https://github.com/emberjs/rfcs/pull/43) for multiple yields, could this be better implemented as a handlebars language feature that implements passing blocks around, foregoing semantic/syntactic interactions with yield altogether?
+What are the pros and cons to that route?